pejamas/Poster-Overlay-GUI/README.md

 # Poster Overlay GUI

-This is a simple Windows Forms application that allows users to select a base image (poster) and overlay it with an image of their choice.
+This is a simple Windows Forms application that allows users to add 4K Ultra HD Banners to their movie posters.

 ## Features

-- Choose from multiple overlay images
+- Choose from multiple overlay images (4k Ultra HD, with HDR, with DV, With HDR and IMAX and with DV and Imax)
 - Preview the combined result
 - Save the resulting image as a new file